-If you’re overwhelmed trying to decide where to start your search for amazing stock illustrations, there’s no better starting line than iStock.
+If you’re overwhelmed trying to decide where to start your search for amazing stock media, there’s no better starting line than iStock.
 More stock image sites have been making this leap, just check out this article about iStockphoto’s new additions of video and illustrations to their Signature Collection.
 Learn more about iStockphoto’s Signature Collection and their pricing structure by reading our update on their collection here.
-There are other stock photo sites that feature illustrations as well – here are a few of the best. iStock is a well-respected name in the world of stock imagery, and all the reasons they hold this title carry over into their stock illustrations collection. iStock is committed to working with professional quality artists, offering a catalogue of only the best illustrations, and making it all affordable with a range of pricing options.
+There are other stock photo sites that feature illustrations as well – here are a few of the best. iStock is a well-respected company in the world of stock imagery and part of Getty Images, and all the reasons they hold this title carry over into their millions of images in their collection. iStock, based in the United States, is committed to working with professional quality artists, offering a catalogue of only the best illustrations, and making it all affordable with a range of pricing options.
 They make it easy to find vectors and clipart images by adding a scroll down filter option to their search bar.
-Discover more about iStock, and their beautiful stock graphics, but reading the full iStock review here and go directly to their curated collection here!
+Discover more about iStock, and their beautiful graphics, but reading the full iStock review here and go directly to their curated collection here!

 You can check iStock's illustration variety right now, just use the search bar below!